How a $28/Month AI Stack Now Runs What Used to Take 4 Hours Every Week

 Do not try to automate everything at once.
 Pick the single most painful repetitive task in your marketing workflow and build one scenario in Make.
 Most people start with either the newsletter draft workflow or the lead follow-up sequence.
 Both can be live in an afternoon.

+Make's free plan gives you 1,000 operations/month — enough to run the newsletter workflow at normal solopreneur volumes.
 Once it is running, you will see exactly where the gaps are.
-The second workflow is always easier than the first.
+The second workflow is always faster to build than the first.